eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/README.md

 ![An illustrative header graphic reading Digital Identity for all Europeans - Apersonal digital wallet for EU citizens and residents](https://joinup.ec.europa.eu/sites/default/files/inline-images/EUDI.png)

-# The EU Digital Identity Wallet
+# The European Digital Identity Wallet
 ## The propsed Digital Identity Regulation

 Under the [Electronic Identification, Authentication and Trust Services (eIDAS) Regulation](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation), EU Member States may, on a voluntary basis, notify and recognise, national electronic identification schemes in their Member States.
 The recognition of notified electronic identification became mandatory in 2018.